nairihar/funthreads/README.md

 }

 async function read() {
-  const modules = new ThreadModules('fs/promises', 'test', 'path', ...);
+  const requiredModules = new ThreadModules('fs/promises', 'test', 'path', ...);
-  const content = await executeInThread(task, modules);
+  const content = await executeInThread(task, requiredModules);
   console.log(content);
 }

 read();
 ```

 The `ThreadModules` class lets you set up modules for the thread.
-Just provide it as the second argument, and you'll have access to the libraries through the `modules` object.
+You can provide it only thorough the second argument, and you'll have access to the libraries through the `modules` object.

+You should only provide the `ThreadModules` type of object once through the second parameter.
+Attempting to provide it multiple times will result in an error.
+Additionally, avoid returning the `modules` object from the task function, as it will also lead to errors.